filakhtov/gentoo-use-docs/www-client/chromium.md

 It is recommended to disable this flag for maximum Chromium stability.

 ### vaapi
+Can't be used together with the `headless` flag.
 Pass the `use_vaapi=true` option to the `gn gen` command.
 Enable support for VA-API (Video Acceleration API) hardware accelerated video decoding using a compatible graphics adapter.
 Note: VA-API is not officially supported on Linux and is disabled at runtime, so it is necessary to enable it via the `enable-accelerated-video-decode` flag.

 It is safe to disable this flag.

 ### wayland
+Can't be used together with the `headless` flag.
 Pass the `ozone_platform_wayland=true`, `use_system_libdrm=true`, `use_system_minigbm=true`, `use_xkbcommon=true` and `ozone_platform="wayland"` options to the `gn gen` command.
 Enable native Wayland implementation for the Ozone platform that does not require `XWayland` or any other intermediate layers.

 This flag should be enabled if the system using Wayland window server.